exanauts/Argos.jl/docs/src/optim/biegler.md

 # Biegler's method

-Solving the OPF in the reduced-space allows to compress drastically the size of the OPF problem, but this comes with several downsides: (1) the power flow equations have to be solved at each iteration, (2) we have to evaluate explicitly the dense reduced Hessian and dense reduced Jacobian and (3) the
+Solving the OPF in the reduced-space allows us to compress drastically the size of the OPF problem, but this comes with several downsides: (1) the power flow equations have to be solved at each iteration, (2) we have to evaluate explicitly the dense reduced Hessian and dense reduced Jacobian and (3) the